corelayer/netscaleradc-acme-go/README.md

 If we take the preceding sections as an example, we have LENS_NAME or NAME as an environment variable.</br>
 We can now use that variable as a reference using ${LENS_NAME} as the value of a parameter.

+See [Multiple environments - with environment variable file](#multiple-environments---with-environment-variable-file) for more information.

 ### Configuration mode

 **Not implemented**